Translation Commons’ Published Keyboards

 Mende Kikakui Keyboard

 - The ISO code is men-Mend.
 The keyboard supports the Mende (Kikakui) language in the Kikakui script for West Africa (Sierra Leone, Liberia, Guinea).
-This keyboard version (download here) uses characters that are not yet in Unicode.
 Use the font Kikakui Sans Pro Combined strong with this layout.

 -